It’s that time again.

 - To prepare sauce, heat a large skillet over medium heat.
-Once hot add 4 Tbsp oil and minced garlic.
+Once hot add oil and minced garlic.
 Stir and cook for 1-2 minutes, or until light golden brown.

 - Immediately add lesser amount of flour (or use arrowroot powder // 4 Tbsp as original recipe is written) and whisk – cook for 1 minute.
 (Later on, if the sauce is not thick enough, add an extra 1 Tbsp (amount as original recipe is written // adjust if altering batch size) later on during the blending process.
 I found 4 Tbsp to be the perfect amount).

 - Add almond milk 1/2 cup at a time, whisking to prevent clumps, until 2 cups have been added (amount as original recipe is written // use lesser end of range if altering batch size).
 Cook for 2 minutes, stirring frequently.
 (Add the additional 1/4 cup (amount as original recipe is written // adjust if altering batch size) almond milk later on if the sauce appears too thick.)

 - Return sauce back to skillet and cook over low heat until warmed and slightly thickened – about 2-3 minutes.

 - Add cooked, drained pasta and toss to coat.
 Then top with 1 more Tbsp nutritional yeast and 1/4 cup panko bread crumbs (amounts as original recipe is written // adjust if altering batch size).

 - Broil on high on the top rack of your oven for 1-2 minutes, or until golden brown (see photo).
 Watch closely as it can burn quickly.